cryptowerk/docs.cryptowerk.com/content/faq/3-sealing-data.md

 ## When you write into multiple blockchains, do I get a Seal for each blockchain?
 You will receive one Seal for the hash you have submitted.
 If the hash is written into several blockchains you will receive one Seal that shows several "proofs".
 Proofs show in which blockchains the hash was written.

-## If I send a Seal to third parties for later verification, how do they know which original data it is referring to?
-The whole purpose of Sealing data is to be able to later verify that data has remained unchanged since a specific time.
-Therefore, the third party must have access to the original data to be verified, though it doesn’t need to reside in its original location (i.e., it can be emailed or otherwise electronically transmitted to the third party).

 ## Explain to me how Cryptowerk “queues” my requests?
 Hashes are queued on a first-in/first-out basis and submitted to the Cryptowerk Horizon API to be re-hashed and anchored in blockchains on our regular schedule.